-Whatever work you do in your garage, it helps to have sufficient lighting.
-Dismal, dimly-lit garages are not only difficult to work in, they can be hot spots for injuries.
-You could trip over a cord or a hose, accidentally cut yourself on an object you didn’t see—poor lighting in this space can be dangerous.
+Whatever the project may be, working in the garage demands sufficient lighting.
+Dismal, poorly lit garages are not only difficult to work in, but they can be hot spots for injuries.
+DIYers could trip over a cord or a hose or accidentally cut themselves on an object they didn’t see.

-The best garage lighting will transform a dark space with potential hazards into a safer, brighter environment you can feel comfortable working in—and fortunately, there’s a ton of quality products to choose from.
-You can swap out fluorescent fixtures for energy efficient LEDs, install a screw-in, multi-position light bulb, and otherwise—easily and affordably—upgrade the illumination in your garage.
-So read on to get a sense of the features to look for and to find out why the following options reign supreme as some of the best garage lighting available.
+The best garage lighting will transform a dark space with potential hazards into a safer, brighter environment suited to getting the job done right.
+Fortunately, there’s a ton of quality products to choose from.
+Swap out fluorescent fixtures for energy-efficient LEDs, install a screw-in, multiposition light bulb, and otherwise—easily and affordably—upgrade illumination in the garage.

-- BEST OVERALL: Barrina LED T5 Integrated Single Fixture
+- RUNNER UP: Barrina LED T5 Integrated Single Fixture (Pack of 6)

-- BEST BANG FOR THE BUCK: Falive Garage Lighting LED Garage Lights
+- BEST BANG FOR THE BUCK: qimedo Illuminator 360 LED Garage Lighting

 - BEST FLUSH MOUNT: AVANLO Super Slim LED Ceiling Light Fixture